 Q&A: MaxBill CEO talks data centre growth and its impact on energy billing

-The ongoing growth of data centres in number and size also puts more pressure on smaller utility companies, as they have to make up their commitments by increasing their produced capacity and find new ways to source electricity or partner with larger market players.
+The ongoing growth of data centers in number and size also puts more pressure on smaller utility companies, as they have to make up their commitments by increasing their produced capacity and find new ways to source electricity or partner with larger market players.

 From the perspective of billing processes, the automation of business processes and contract configurations contribute to quicker billing cycles and more accurate billing outputs.

-As part of this, an electricity company should have dedicated account managers that maintain clear and fast communication with its data centre customers to be constantly up to date with their requirements and be able to adjust the operations accordingly.
+As part of this, an electricity company should have dedicated account managers that maintain clear and fast communication with its data center customers to be constantly up to date with their requirements and be able to adjust the operations accordingly.

 Another vital aspect is the automation of the processes.
 It cannot be stressed enough how important this is for the long-term success of a customer relationship.

-The automation of business processes according to the configurations of the contract between the electricity provider and the data centre customers should be as automated at the start of the relationship and maximised as much as possible.
+The automation of business processes according to the configurations of the contract between the electricity provider and the data center customers should be as automated at the start of the relationship and maximised as much as possible.

 This will enable more efficient, scalable and accurate billing operations.
 It will remove the need for manual input and reduce the potential for human error that can be time-consuming to correct and can be damaging to the business relationship.

-However, both data centres and electricity companies are experiencing elongated process cycles due to the COVID-19 outbreak.
+However, both data centers and electricity companies are experiencing elongated process cycles due to the COVID-19 outbreak.
 Much of this has to do with staff shortages and new working environments caused by the extended lockdowns and ongoing slowdowns in many countries.

 Of course, this is not unique to the relationship between electricity providers and their data center clients, and is something that is impacting many industries.